 “Be upfront with your travel planner about your expectations on the types of activities, accommodation, and cuisine you enjoy most,” suggests Irene, a travel specialist for Vietnam.
 “If you are not comfortable with certain experiences, like dining with locals, eating street food, or spending prolonged hours outdoors, it is totally ok to let your travel planner know in advance.”

 By understanding how you feel most comfortable exploring, you can better shape your perfect trip.
-“If you have already given sufficient information on the type of traveler you are and your expectations for the trip, try to trust your travel planner with appropriate recommendations,” Irene recommends.
+“If you have already given sufficient information on the type of traveler you are and your expectations for the trip, try to trust your travel planner with appropriate recommendations,” Irene suggests.
 “While it is ok to get reviews online or from people you know who have done a similar trip, keep in mind that what people like or enjoy may not always be suitable for you.”

-Your trip is personal, and how you hope to experience Vietnam will depend on your preferences, what you wish to see, the accommodations you would like to enjoy, the activities that make you feel at ease, and who you may be traveling with.
+Your trip is personal and how you hope to experience Vietnam will depend on your preferences, what you wish to see, the accommodations you would like to enjoy, the activities that make you feel at ease, and who you may be traveling with.

 “Lastly,” Irene says, “if traveling with your grandchildren, be open to having soft adventure excursions that appeal to young and old.
 Do not cross out activities that look strenuous.
 Creative arrangements can always be made to accommodate seniors so the tour can be conducted for everyone.”